triedwhatnot/hangman-game/README.md

 ## Description
-With you buddy waiting to be saved, you just need to guess the word in fixed number of tries or your friend dies!
+With your buddy waiting to be saved, you just need to guess the word in fixed number of tries or your friend dies!

 ## Instructions